adondera/stereotypes-cs/README.md

 1. Use the **NEMO** code to submit the test
 1. You should be redirected back to the start page

-For the dissemination application the test can be started directly, without having to login or to complete the consent form.
+For the dissemination application the quiz can be started directly, without having to login or to complete the consent form.

 ## :runner: Running the tests